justlark/lark.gay/site/content/log/not-about-the-animals.md

 particular piece of media that pulled them in?
 Did a friend drag them to a con?
 Did they find the fandom at a young age, or did it take time?
 How much do they engage in online vs IRL community?
-How long did it take to transition from private interest to engaging in community[^1]?
+How long did it take to transition from private interest to community engagement[^1]?
 To what extend do they even identify as a furry[^2]?

 I like asking these questions because I'm fairly new to the community myself.
 It